jpdevops341/gcp-gke-robofleet/README.md

 - Canary rollout triggered an **automatic rollback** when error rate >0.5%.
 - Produced Grafana dashboards with live ingest rates, Pub/Sub backlog, BigQuery latency.

-This mirrors the type of **real-world reliability and scalability challenges** faced by robotics companies like Serve Robotics.
+This mirrors the type of **real-world reliability and scalability challenges**

 ---